AriFordsham/GHCWiki/ghc-planning.md

  * '''Windows installers'''.
 Want to help Neil get going (see also #604).
  * '''Merge commentaries'''.
 We should merge all the info from the old commentary into the new one and then remove the old one.
+ * '''Dynamicise flags'''. `-auto-all` should be dynamic, and `-prof` too if it's easy.
+And many, many others!
+ * '''stdin/stdou/stderr'''.
+The initialisation should be done at startup, not when stdin/stdout/stderr are forced.
+May be tricky on Windows when we don't have a console.

 ```